pimatic/pimatic-guide/usage/Examples.md

   IF $pilight-thermostaat-woonkamerwireless.temperature > ($TemperatuurInstelling+ $ThermostaatMarge) and warmte is turned on THEN turn heat off

-As you may notice, a also use a variable called $ThermostaatMarge this is a variable that contains the value of 0.2 and is used to prevent togglig the on and off to much
+As you may notice, a also use a variable called $ThermostaatMarge this is a variable that contains the value of 0.2 and is used to prevent togglig the on and off to much.

 In all my Central Heating rules I make use of a $BlockHeat variable.
 Whenever this value is 1 or higher, Central Heating s cut off immediately.
 Turning on is only allowed when it is 0 for at least 5 minutes.
 When it is spring, and you open the door to the garden for fresh air you living room meet getting colder then desired (according to the rules).
 Therefor I set $Blockheat to +1 the moment it detects opening the door.
 It is was allready heating, it is turned down.
 When the door is closed again, it needs to be closed for 5 minutes before heating is allowed.
 If it is still to cold, but the temperature is still rising (see earlier example) it still will not turn on heating.